chargehound/chargehound-java/README.md

  1. Update the CHANGELOG to describe what features have been added.
  2. Bump the version number in `gradle.properties`.
+ 3. Bump the version number in the `Chargehound` class in `Chargehound.java`.

  // TODO: the rest of the steps